inesosman/AROM/README.md

 # Output Merged Ontology
-These correspondences will lead to the merging of the three matched classes: __Skin_of_head__ (from FMA (Ont1)), __Head_Skin__ (from NCI (Ont2)), and __Skin_structure_of_head__ (from SNOMED (Ont3)).
+The above-mentioned correspondences will lead to the merging of the three matched classes: __Skin_of_head__ (from FMA (Ont1)), __Head_Skin__ (from NCI (Ont2)), and __Skin_structure_of_head__ (from SNOMED (Ont3)).
+For this example, we chose to give our future merged ontology this IRI : "http://merging".

-The following figures show the merged class in our output ontology that resulted from the merging of the three LargeBio ontologies.
+The following figures show the merged class in our output ontology that resulted from the merging of the three _LargeBio_ ontologies.
 The merged class captures all knowledge (axioms and expressions) defining the three equivalent classes.
 It has a unique code (__Code\_1379__) as an abbreviated name, and all entities (existing in its description), that have been merged, also have their corresponding unique code as an abbreviated name.
 Besides, the merged class have three added labels (framed in red), which mention the original abbreviated names of the classes that have been merged.
 We attached each name to its ontology number (ID) to directly see from which ontology it originates.

 You can view and download all our merged ontologies from the [Results folder.](https://github.com/inesosman/AROM/tree/master/Results)